 How to Use Focal Length and Field-of-View to Compose Photographs

-If you’re a photographer and you’d like to know more about lenses, then you’ll love this lesson taken from our free course, What Every Photographer Should Know About Lenses.
+If you’re a photographer and you’d like to know more about lenses, then you’ll this lesson taken from our free course, What Every Photographer Should Know About Lenses.

 The basic description of a photographic lens is focal length, because this determines how much of the world in front of your camera you will be able to fit on your image sensor.
 In other words, how much will you be able to see through your camera?